 Step 3: Add the sauce and serve

 Once the gnocchi is done roasting, transfer all of it to one sheet pan and drizzle it with the brown butter sauce.
-Toss until everything is coated in sauce and serve immediately.
+You may not need all of the sauce – add enough to reach your desired level of sauciness.
+Toss until everything is evenly coated and serve immediately.

 Tips for Success